gchure/gchure.github.io/pages/about.md

 </div>

 The short version is that I'm an anti-disciplinary scientist.
-The slightly longer version is that I'm an NSF postdoctoral fellow at Stanford sitting in the lab of
+The slightly longer version is that I'm a postdoctoral fellow at Stanford sitting in the lab of
 <a href="https://cremerlab.com">Jonas Cremer</a> where I use principles of
 bacterial physiology to make predictive models of evolution.
 I firmly believe that the future of biology relies on an intuition for the physics that governs it, especially in evolutionary biology.

 Being the progeny of two paleontologists, I grew up in rural Utah where I was raised in a concoction of contradictions.
 While my weekends were spent with my parents helping dig up dinosaur bones and grappling with geology of my surroundings, my weekdays were spent in the rural public education system where I was taught evolution was a lie, humans can't impact the Earth, and that